 The HEFCE policy stipulates that all journal and conference items be deposited in an institutional repository, however this is a "minimum requirement".
 Whilst long-form publications are excluded from the minimum requirements, HEFCE has indicated that institutions should be proactive in attempting to make these outputs openly accessible too and those that are capable of demonstrating such proactivity will be rewarded under the “environment” component of the next REF.

 Not all publishers allow full text deposit of long-form publications’ chapters; repository staff will always confirm a publisher's policy before depositing any manuscript in accordance with their stipulations.

 It is expected that every effort is made to secure an accepted author manuscript and deposit it within the required timeframe, however it is understood circumstances may at times make this difficult, in particular when a paper has a large number of authors and the Strathclyde member of staff is not the corresponding author.
 If this is the case, please contact the open access team who will look into alternate arrangements to secure compliance.

 In order to ensure the accuracy of details held in Pure, publication information (such as volume/issue number, pages numbers, and so forth) may be updated when known.
 However, it is important not to remove or alter the visibility of deposited manuscripts once a record has been validated.
 Once a file has been deposited it is date-stamped and any changes to it may affect REF-eligibility.

-Please create a record in Pure for your output and complete the APC Payment Request (Excel) form, sending it to email@example.com.
+Please create a record in Pure for your output and contact firstname.lastname@example.org as early as possible in the publication process.
 A member of the team will be in touch if further information is required and to advise on the publisher's payment and publication process.